-- Give your Puppy some TLC – Of course, if you have a dog, today would be a good day to give your loved-one some extra special attention; whether its with a walk or a treat or time playing in the park.
+- Give your Puppy some TLC – Of course, if you have a dog, today would be a good day to give your loved one some extra special attention, whether it is with a walk or a treat or time playing in the park.

-- Treat your Puppy to a Doggy Daycare – If you are busy, how about giving your dog the attention it needs or deserves by sending it to a Dog Daycare.
-One of our favorite dog daycares is Airdrie Puppy Pals.
+- Treat your puppy to a Doggy Daycare – If you are busy, give your dog the attention it needs or deserves by sending it to a Doggy Daycare.
+One of our favourite daycares is Airdrie Puppy Pals.

-- Consider donating to a humane society – Lastly if you neither have a dog or the time, consider donating to a dog welfare organization.
+- Consider donating to a humane society – Lastly, if you neither have a dog nor the time, consider donating to a dog welfare organization.

-Dang Good Carpet and Furnace Cleaning does not profess to be any kind of expert when it comes to the care of a new puppy.
+Dang Good Carpet and Furnace Cleaning does not profess to be any kind of expert when it comes to caring for a new puppy.
 However, we can point you to some useful links.

-In Calgary, there is a Responsible Pet Ownership Bylaw which covers 5 aspects of pet ownership.
+In Calgary, the Responsible Pet Ownership Bylaw covers five aspects of pet ownership.
 They are: